MicrosoftDocs/Viva/Viva/solutions/apply-okr-formula.md

 **Objective: Make more money**

-While most businesses do need to make money, I’m sure you recognize that this is a poorly written objective that needs to be edited.
+While most businesses do need to make money, this objective is poorly written that needs to be edited.

-It’s not very actionable, aspirational, or meaningful, and it doesn’t follow our formula.
+It’s not actionable, aspirational, or meaningful, and it doesn’t follow our formula.

 > [!IMPORTANT]
 > Verb + what you’re going to do + so that / in order to

-We can edit this to be:
+We can edit this objective to be:

 **Objective: Expand into Latin America in order to increase product market share**

 This objective is much more meaningful, follows the formula, and drives the business forward.

-Now let’s look at 3 Key Results that span across Sales, Customer Success, and Marketing.
+Now let’s look at three Key Results that span across Sales, Customer Success, and Marketing.

 1. Key Result: Increase new product sales (Sales)
 1. Key Result: Increase social media views (Marketing)